-Next day after the pour: Showing again the locations of the rebar.
+The next day after the pour: Showing again the locations of the rebar.
 I wanted to make sure I had reenforcement in certain areas.

-First Course: Using 4″ partition block, I set the first course trying to keep things straight, plumb and level as I could.
+First Course: Using 4″ partition block, I set the first course trying to keep things straight, plumb, and level as I could.

 Note: All rebar locations were filled with hydraulic cement every second course.

-4th Course: 4th course set for the most part, still trying to keep things straight level and plumb.
+4th Course: 4th-course set, for the most part, still trying to keep things straight level and plumb.